samqbush/pcre-hyperscan/README.md

 - AWS_Keys - majority are not valid and don't contain key + secret pair
 - Slack_Token - 100% accuracy as the token provided is real
 - Facebook_Token - not a real key
+- npm tokens - examples uses are not real tokens
 - GitHub_Token - does not look for correct pattern - uses github looking in enclosed quotes
 - Twitter_Token - not supported requires custom pattern or feature request
 - Heroku_Token - not supported requires custom pattern or feature request